harcokuppens/DOMjudgeDockerCompose/README.md

    and will be used again when starting new containers with `docker compose up -d`.
  * easy **migration** to another server:<br>
     1. on old server: `docker compose down`
-    2. just move the folder containing `docker-compose.yml` and  all its data subfolders to another server
+    2. just move the folder containing `docker-compose.yml` to another server
     3. on new server:  `docker compose up -d`
  * easy to **backup** DOMjudge:
     1. `docker compose down`